p0l0/p0l0/README.md

 ---

 20+ years of professional expirience in software development.
 Strong focus on Enterprise Software, IT Security and Smarthome.
-Working currently at Head of Development.
+Working currently as Head of Development.

 #### 💻 Technologies & Tooling